 To enable GNS, you must have your network administrator provide a set of IP addresses for a subdomain assigned to the cluster (for example, grid.example.com), and delegate DNS requests for that subdomain to the GNS virtual IP address for the cluster, which GNS will serve.
 The set of IP addresses is provided to the cluster through DHCP, which must be available on the public network for the cluster.

-See Also: Oracle Clusterware Administration and Deployment Guide for more information about Grid Naming Service independent of the nodes that make up the cluster.
-SCAN addresses, virtual IP addresses, and public IP addresses must all be on the same subnet.
+See Also: Oracle Clusterware Administration and Deployment Guide for more information about Grid Naming Service

 C.1.3.5 About the SCAN